britnaybeaudry/Professional_DEVELOPment_Week/README.md

   * [Karl Broman's website](https://kbroman.org/)

 [Here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) is GitHub's guide on getting started with your own GitHub page.
-I also used [this tutorial](http://jmcglone.com/guides/github-pages/) as well when I created my own.
+I also used [this tutorial](http://jmcglone.com/guides/github-pages/) as well when I created my own website.

 #### A whole website seeming like too much right now?
 A simpler idea is to modify your own GitHub profile to showcase you and your skills with a profile README.
 It's a great way to attract recruiters to your profile before they even see your code (you can even just add your resume to your profile if you want!).